 Insolvency officeholder's claims to void a transaction as a preference, discussed by Mr Hill, counsel in the section 239 preferences cases of Taylor (Liquidator of The Caprice Clothing Company Limited) v Ziya BPIR 1283 and Finch Plc BCLC 394 and Lannagan & Pearson (Joint Liquidators) v Kean, Kean and Wensum Limited Lexis Citation 358.

 1. The law prohibiting preferences is a small but important area of corporate insolvency law.
 It is designed to counter attempts to undermine or circumvent the proper application of the pari passu principle in an insolvency.
 The main provision, s239 of the Insolvency Act 1986 (‘the Act’) has proved an effective weapon in a liquidator or administrator’s hand; its continuing practical importance to day-to-day insolvencies in the England and Wales is evidenced by the steady stream of reported cases in this area.

 THE PARI PASSU PRINCIPLE

-2. It is often said that the most fundamental principle in corporate insolvency is the principle of pari passu distribution - that all creditors of a certain class within the statutory scheme should be treated equally in the distribution (see s107 of the Act (compulsory winding up); Insolvency Rules 2016 r.14.12 (formerly Insolvency Rules 1986 r.4.181 and s107 of the Act); for the purposes of this paper, the focus will be the principle’s application to non-preferential unsecured creditors as a class.
+2. It is often said that the most fundamental principle in corporate insolvency is the principle of pari passu distribution - that all creditors of a certain class within the statutory scheme should be treated equally in the distribution (see s107 of the Act (compulsory winding up); Insolvency Rules 2016 r.14.12 (formerly Insolvency Rules 1986 r.4.181 (CVL)); for the purposes of this paper, the focus will be the principle’s application to non-preferential unsecured creditors as a class.